esmero/archipelago-documentation/docs/devops.md

   esmero-web | NGNIX | Routes calls to esmero-php esmero-php | PHP-FPM | Has all binaries for postprocessing/exif/ocr/etc. Runs PHP code. esmero-db | Database | AMD and INTEL processors: MYSQL 8<br />ARM processors: MariaDB esmero-minio | Storage | S3 API compatible Backend file and ADO as file storage.
-In a local it will do all the S3 stuff, on a live instance it can server as file routing to AWS S3, Azure Blob Storage, etc. esmero-solr | Solr |Currently version 9.1.1 esmero-nlp | Natural Language Processing | NLP64 server for entity extraction, language detection, ML, etc. esmero-cantaloupe | IIIF Media Server| Customized Server used to provide IIIF Image API/Media access
+In a local it will do all the S3 stuff, on a live instance it can server as file routing to AWS S3, Azure Blob Storage, etc. esmero-solr | Solr | Currently version 9.8.4 esmero-nlp | Natural Language Processing | NLP64 server for entity extraction, language detection, ML, etc. esmero-cantaloupe | IIIF Media Server| Customized Server used to provide IIIF Image API/Media access